matteobecchi/timeseries_analysis/README.md

 The `examples/` folder contains an example of usage.
 Run `python3 example_script.py`, this will create the following files:
 * A text file called `input_parameters.txt` , whose format is explained below;
-* A text file called `data_directory.txt` containing one line with the path to the input data file (including the input data file name). and run the code.
+* A text file called `data_directory.txt` containing one line with the path to the input data file (including the input data file name); and run the code.

 ## input_parameters.txt